All Episodes

 She's rarely out there giving speeches.

-She hadn't had very many photo ops.
+She doesn't have very many photo ops.

-She doesn't give many interviews except for the New York Times every other year when they put her on the cover of their magazine as St. Hillary or the Virgin Hillary, or whatever, but they're always puff pieces.
+She doesn't give many interviews except to the New York Times every other year when they put her on the cover of their magazine as St. Hillary or the Virgin Hillary or whatever.

 She's been this way pretty much through two elections and one term in the Senate.

-Um when she does let loose, and we have it on tape, she's just out of control.
+When she does let loose, and we have it on tape, she's just out of control.

 Which takes us now to Barack Obama, ladies and gentlemen.

-Uh and this is a classic illustration.
+And this is a classic illustration.

-There's this blogger out there named Wonquett, her name is Anna Marie Cox.
+There's this blogger out there named Wonquette.

 Anna Marie Cox.

-And because she had this blog that nobody read, Time magazine snuffed her up.
+And because she had this blog that nobody read, Time Magazine snuffed her up.

 She's now a culture writer, political writer.

-She's the she's the hot info babe of the moment.
+She's the hot infobabe of the moment.

 And she was on PMS NBC Live discussing Barack Obama.